Equity versus fixed income: the predictive power of bank surveys#

 srrx = dix["srr"]

-accuracy bal_accuracy pos_sigr pos_retr pos_prec neg_prec pearson pearson_pval kendall kendall_pval
+accuracy bal_accuracy pos_sigr pos_retr pos_prec neg_prec pearson pearson_pval kendall kendall_pval auc

 Naive PnL#